th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/communication.md

 Check1 receives verification (rule) requests from the script.

-All responses to a rule request contain a chain_id and the status of the request (SUCCESS or ERROR).
+All the responses to the rule request contain a chain_id and the status of the request (SUCCESS or ERROR).

 ![](/img/boxes/exactpro/check1/ruleresponse_class.png "Figure 3.
 Class diagram of check1 responses ")